 Specialists facilitate one of the many engaging activities in which campers participate each day.
 Such activities include sports, aquatics, ropes/challenge course, and visual/performing arts.
 Specialists meet back with the campers from their cabin at various points throughout the day, including meals, rest hour, and bed-time.
 Specialists must have prior experience and training in their specialty area.

 Leadership Team (LT) members supervise villages or activity areas throughout camp.
-If an LT member is leading an activity area, s/he must have past experience leading/teaching/coaching that activity.
+If an LT member is leading an activity area, they must have past experience leading, teaching, or coaching that activity.
 LT members generally have past experience in supervision.